-Basic Analog and Digital will explore the principles of interfacing analog devices to digital microcontrollers.
+scope configuration for viewing and capturing the common Stamps in Class signals.
+Basic Analog and Digital will explore text provides example circuits and the principles of interfacing analog devices to digital microcontrollers.
 This involves the commands built into the BASIC Stamp, as well as the use of an "analog to digital converter".